ahanavish/shebuilds/README.md

 ## Challenges we faced
 Challenges we ran into involved the integration of Django with React and ML models.
 Major issues with Django were setting it up and getting our REST API on work as we tried Django for the first time.
 Also, there were many errors involved with creating models then making the respective views.

+## How to run the application
+* Clone the repo
+* Open the command prompt and change directory to the location where the repo is cloned.
+* Run streamlit run Strealit.py command